 The Colorado River also has high dissolved solids.
 These are the minerals in water.
-Some people claim and now many people have been led to believe that minerals in water are good.
-That’s subject to debate.
-Like anything, you can have too much of a good thing and I propose that the mineral content of water from the Colorado is far too high.
+Some people claim that minerals in water are necessary.
+However, like anything, you can have too much of a good thing.
+I propose that the mineral content of water from the Colorado River is far too high.
 Too high to be healthy or hydrating.
 Once again it would require reverse osmosis to remove the dissolved solids.

 Both of these mentioned above are regulated contaminants, meaning that USEPA regulates the amount that can be in drinking water.

-Of potentially greater concern, to me and some researchers, are the presence of unregulated contaminants.
-Most serious among these would be the presence of a wide variety of pharmaceuticals in the water.
+Of potentially greater concern are the presence of unregulated contaminants.
+Most serious among these would be a wide variety of pharmaceuticals.
 These come from cities upstream which discharge sewage into the Colorado River or its tributaries.
 You can see sewage discharge from St. George, UT where the water flows down the Virgin River and into Lake Mead.